 Her only thought was on making a getaway, but he wasn’t letting that happen.

 His fingers bit into her arm as he yanked her to him.
 “You’ve got to be shitting me.
 We’ll talk about this later.”

 “No. No more talking.”
 She winced when his fingers dug deeper.

 If everyone hadn’t been watching before, they were now.

 Stacey stood up.
-Ayden was on his way over but not one boy on the football team made a move to help her.
-She was friends with most of them, dated a few of them but Jax was the captain of the football team.
-Their buddy.
+Ayden was on his way over, but not one boy on the football team made a move to help her.
+She was friends with most of them, dated a few of them, but Jax was the captain of the football team.
+He was important to them.

-In about five seconds things were going to be out of control.
-Madison looked like she was going to throw her lunch tray at him and by then a boy who wasn’t afraid of him was going to make him take his hands of her.
+In about five seconds things would get out of control.
+Madison looked like she was about to throw her lunch tray at him, and soon a boy who wasn’t afraid of him would make him take his hands off her.